deltachat/securejoin/source/new.rst

 to learn if a particular user is online.
 ..
   TODO: Link to PR/issue about prevent-online-leak
+  TODO: Add new attack vectors to known limitations in summary.rst

 All protocols that we introduce in this section are *decentralized*.
 They describe